 Incoming Exchange Program

-Manhattan College welcomes students from the One La Salle network and from the College's partner schools abroad to study in Riverdale for a semester and experience everything Manhattan has to offer.
+Manhattan University welcomes students from the One La Salle network and from the University's partner schools abroad to study in Riverdale for a semester and experience everything Manhattan has to offer.

-Read on for more information about studying at Manhattan College as an exchange student!
+Read on for more information about studying at Manhattan University as an exchange student!

 General Information